eth-library/biodex--mobile-app/backend/README_deployment.md

 DEFAULT_FROM_EMAIL = '***'
 ```

+5. Change the postgres username and password in prod.env and dev.env.
+Or actually don't use a prod.env at all and inject all
+env variables you need from gitlab.

-5. Update image in docker-compose.deploy.yml if you pull from a different gitlab registry
+6. Update image in docker-compose.deploy.yml if you pull from a different gitlab registry